-The case was argued by lawyers at the Refugee Rights Clinic at Tel Aviv University on behalf of human rights organizations including the Hotline for Migrant Workers, Workers Hotline – Kav La’Oved, the Association for Civil Rights in Israel (ACRI), ASSAF – Aid Organization for Refugees and Asylum Seekers in Israel, Physicians for Human Rights – Israel, and other partner organisations.
+The case was argued by lawyers at the Refugee Rights Clinic at Tel Aviv University on behalf of human rights organizations including the Hotline for Refugees and Migrants, Workers Hotline – Kav La’Oved, the Association for Civil Rights in Israel (ACRI), ASSAF – Aid Organization for Refugees and Asylum Seekers in Israel, Physicians for Human Rights – Israel, and other partner organisations.

 Israel’s Population and Immigration Authority estimates that there are over 40,000 African refugees and asylum seekers living in Israel, mainly from Eritrea and Sudan.
 The flow of migrants has stopped in recent years.
 Most of them reached Israel via Egypt and the Sinai desert between 2006 and 2012, fleeing war, oppression, and torture in Sudan and Eritrea.